skhatri-28/Anagram-Finder/README.md

 ### Output

 List containing sublists of anagrams.
 Only words in the file that have an anagram will be printed.
 If a second word is not found that is an anagram of the first, the word will not be printed.

-## Summary of Overall Assignment

-1. Resources used: stack overflow, wikipedia, geek for geeks, and other articles online to understand void pointers

-2. Time spent on the assignment: 60+ hours

-3. What was the most challenging part of this assignment?
-I had a number of bugs in C which were difficult to resolve, including valgrind errors, problems with using the test file, the tests not running as expected due to potential differences in C and C++ and I initially started off on the wrong foot as the initial Header files for the assignment lead to some confusion.

-4. What did you like about this assignment?
-It really required me to think and understand the complexities of C, hashtables, memory, and built our skills up on previous coursework.
-This assignment significantly increased my knowledge of C, but was extremely challenging.

-5. How could this assignment be improved?
-It would be better not to provide header files or if there are header files, more guidance and instruction on how to use them.
-Also, explanation about how to work with void pointers, process file input, and better instruction on how to work with the google test suite and makefiles.

 ## Additional Notes